a6delrahman/Java-Client-Server-Application/README.md

 Use Case:
 To programm a java application that resembels th "Who wants to be a millionaire!" game.
 Several players should compete against each other in a quiz.
 The game should be a pure command line application without a graphical user interface.

-Scope:
+Scope / Requirements:

-The entire Unicode character set can be used.
+• The entire Unicode character set can be used.

 • All output appears on the command line on both the clients and the server.

 • Use of Java Sockets for communication between the clients and the server.